Opentrons/opentrons/api/docs/v2/new_pipette.rst

 ==================

 Opentrons pipettes have different rates of aspiration and dispense, depending on internal mechanical details.
-In general, you should not increase aspiration and dispense flow rates above their defaults; however, some experiments and protocols require slower rates of aspiration and dispense.
 These flow rates can be changed on a created :py:class:`.InstrumentContext` at any time, in units of microliters/sec by altering :py:attr:`.InstrumentContext.flow_rate`.
 This has the following attributes: